Mythology and History

 The Early Life of Toyotomi Hideyoshi

-There are many theories as to how Hideyoshi spent his time when he was young as little is known about his youth.
+There are many theories as to how Hideyoshi spent his time when he was young.
 Most records say he was born as Kinoshita Tokichiro in 1537 and that his father was a low-rank soldier.
 Then at the age of 15, he left home to become a samurai.

 First, served the local ruling clan, the Matsushita in Hamamatsu.
 Then sometime around the age of 17 he made one of the most important decisions of his life and began to serve Oda Nobunaga.
 While he started out as nothing more than a mere servant to the warlord, Nobunaga soon saw Hideyoshi’s talents and promoted him to the rank of samurai.